BoryaGames/CatMagick/README.md

     // We'll save messages in a state var [messages, setMessages] = useState([]);

-    // A ref is needed to get text from input var input = useElement();
+    // A reference is needed to get text from input var input = useElement();

     useEffect(() => {